Nebraska governor signs 12-week abortion ban, limits on gender-affirming care for minors - The Boston Globe

 “The governor’s decision to sign these sweeping restrictions into law betrays a total disregard for Nebraskans’ freedom, health and well-being,” Rush Chipman said.
 “Just as we have seen in other states, these bans will result in significant harm, most intensely hurting already vulnerable communities.”

-State Sen. Joni Albrecht of Thurston, who pursued even tougher abortion restrictions during the session, wiped away tears as she said she hopes to eventually enact a ban at all stages of pregnancy.
+State Senator Joni Albrecht of Thurston, who pursued even tougher abortion restrictions during the session, wiped away tears as she said she hopes to eventually enact a ban at all stages of pregnancy.

 Advertisement